p1ng/project_mms/README.md

 # project_mms
-A text based adeventure game.
+A text based adventure game.
 This is a project for a computer science class.